zimolzak/cv/README.md

 # Teaching

-**Inquiry Project**.
+**Student Scholarship and Inquiry Project**.
 2023-present.
 Funded as faculty for a new curriculum component and course block, designed to promote hypothesis-driven medical student scholarship on a mentored project, with activities across all 4 years of medical school.
 Serving as a liaison between information technology and students, to construct an educational data warehouse extracted from local electronic health records, for use in student projects.

 ## Mentoring (long-term contact)